Austin Theory: A-Town Down Under (2023–2025)

-Later that month, after a segment with Pat McAfee and The Rock, Theory began working with Grayson Waller as a tag team, known as A-Town Down Under.
-On the October 13 episode of SmackDown, Theory and Waller challenged Cody Rhodes and Jey Uso for the Undisputed WWE Tag Team Championship in a losing effort.
-On the January 12, 2024 episode of SmackDown, Theory faced NXT's Carmelo Hayes, but their match ended in a shoot no-contest after both of them landed on their heads from the top rope.
-WWE later announced that they only suffered face contusions and Theory defeated Hayes in their rematch on the January 26 episode of SmackDown.
-The next night, at Royal Rumble, Theory helped Logan Paul retain the United States Championship against Kevin Owens after handing him brass knuckles.
-He then entered the Royal Rumble match at number 13, but was eliminated by eventual winner Cody Rhodes.

-On February 24, at Elimination Chamber: Perth, Theory co-hosted The Grayson Waller Effect with Waller featuring Cody Rhodes and Seth Rollins.
-After imitating The Rock, Cody and Seth attacked Theory while Waller did not get involved, teasing the dissolution of A-Town Down Under.
-Nevertheless, Theory and Waller won a tag team tournament to qualify for the six-pack ladder match for the Undisputed WWE Tag Team Championship at WrestleMania XL.
-At Night 1 of WrestleMania on April 6, Waller retrieved the SmackDown Tag Team Championship for A-Town Down Under to become the new champions.
+Later that month, Theory began working with Grayson Waller as a tag team, known as A-Town Down Under.
+They wrestled in a six-pack ladder match for the Undisputed WWE Tag Team Championship at WrestleMania XL, retrieving the SmackDown Tag Team Championship to become the new champions.
 On the April 19 episode of SmackDown, the SmackDown Tag Team Championship was renamed as the WWE Tag Team Championship and the team was presented with new title belts by WWE's chief content officer Paul "Triple H" Levesque, and the general manager of SmackDown Nick Aldis.
-On the May 3 episode of SmackDown, they defeated The Street Profits (Angelo Dawkins and Montez Ford) in their first title defense.
 Later that month, they began a feud with #DIY (Johnny Gargano and Tommaso Ciampa), culminating in a title match on the July 5 episode of SmackDown, where Theory and Waller lost the titles to #DIY, ending their reign at 90 days.
 They failed to regain the titles on the following episode of SmackDown, ending their feud.